Steps to transferring your insurance to your new car

 Call your insurance company as soon as possible

-Let your insurance company know as soon as you can about your new purchase and ask how long you have to transfer your policy.
+Let your insurance provider know as soon as you can about your new purchase and ask how long you have to transfer your policy.
 Companies have different grace periods to insure the new vehicle, which also depend on the state in which you live.
 This period can range from a few days to nearly a month.

 “Typically, drivers have about 30 days to switch their insurance from their old vehicle to a new vehicle,” says Lauren McKenzie, an agent with A Plus Insurance in Liberty, South Carolina.
 “However, keep in mind if you are needing different coverage on the newer vehicle, it may not be included in your policy.”